-Offer risk-hedging financing tools for investments in renewables: Insurers and banks should develop and offer specialized instruments to minimize the various financial risks associated with investments in renewables, e.g., through bundling and aggregation of projects among technologies,
+Offer risk-hedging financing tools for investments in renewables: Insurers and banks should develop and offer specialised instruments to minimise the various financial associated with risks investments in renewables, e.g. through bundling and

 V.3 Civil Society

 Use the power of consumers to develop and expand markets: private consumers have great power in the marketplace, and could be encouraged to send signals in terms of preferences for energy from renewables.
 In order to encourage consumers to demand renewable instead of conventional energy, it is necessary to provide them with relevant information that is neutral and, where possible, free of commercial interests-for example, via labels and advice about best-practice examples for renewable energy technologies.
 This requires creating institutional structures for consumer information and advice.